EngTurtle/facerecognition-external-model/README.md

 ### Important Notes

-1. **Embeddings are incompatible** - InsightFace uses 512-dim embeddings vs dlib's 128-dim
+1. **Embeddings are incompatible** - InsightFace uses 512-dim embeddings vs dlib's 128-dim requiring changes to clustering sensitivity setting
 2. **Must regenerate face data** - All faces need to be re-analyzed
 3. **API is compatible** - No changes needed to Nextcloud configuration except URL/key